Music or chanting is integral to all cultures. In traditional societies, chanting (like in Bhakti Yoga) is often a part of a healing ceremony.

 In meditation, you clear your mind.
 In bhakti yoga, the mind becomes clear.

-Sean is passionate about finding cross cultural threads.
+Sean is passionate about finding cross-cultural threads.
 “One of the things I love about bhakti is it’s an opportunity to let go of dogma and judgement that’s often a part of our culture.”
 As an example, he says most of us are self-conscious.
 We may sing In the shower or in our car, or to our children.
 But, we enclose ourselves in a wall when we are around others.
 “We are neurotic about our voices,” he says.
 “A Sufi teacher says the voice is the barometer of the spirit.
 But, we can also sing to shift our mood.”

 Johnson is a master storyteller, who oftentimes meshes East and West, past and present.
 Finally, he says stories are valuable as they have archetypes.
 Hence, they create space for us to connect on our own journey.
 Same as every yoga practice.
 On, or off, the mat.
-In other word, we connect our bodies with our souls.
+In other words, we connect our bodies with our souls.